-Terracing or leveling a sloping gardenadds both interest and workable space, allowing planting at different levels, maybe flower borders and a patio on the top terrace and a vegetable patch lower down the slope, with a herb garden near to the kitchen .
+Terracing or leveling a sloping garden adds interest and creates workable space, allowing planting at different levels, maybe flower borders and a patio on the top terrace and a vegetable patch lower down the slope, with a herb garden near the kitchen.
 The combinations are endless once the slope has been leveled.

-Leveling or terracing gardens that slope, will require a different design and build approach, depending wether the slope is away or toward the house.
+Leveling or terracing sloping gardens, require a different design and build approach, depending whether the slope is away or toward the house.
 Things like wall facings and lighting.

-Tips, services and information to help level and terrace a sloping garden.
+Tips and information on this page to help level and terrace a sloping garden.

 What materials are used to terrace a slope.